 Darren Clarke started playing golf at the age of 11 and earned his first victory in 1993 at the Alfred Dunhill Open.
-Clarke was a member of the European team at the 1997 and 1999 Ryder Cup events and defeated Tiger Woods to clinch his first PGA Tour win in 2000.
-Clarke’s wife died of cancer in 2006, but despite his grief he helped his team to Ryder Cup victory that year.
+A longtime member of the European Ryder Cup team, he defeated Tiger Woods to clinch his first PGA Tour win in 2000.
+After overcoming the loss of his wife to breast cancer, Clarke won his first major title at the 2011 Open Championship.

 Clarke's life took a dramatic turn in December 2001 when his wife, Heather, was diagnosed with breast cancer.
 He took stock of his life and returned to the game with a new attitude, working to keep his anger in check.
 He also started a fitness regime, which helped him lose 30 pounds.
 His hard work paid off.
 Clarke won the Compass Group English Open in 2002 and achieved his second PGA Tour victory the following year at WGC-NEC Invitational.
 He was also a part of the winning European team at the Ryder Cup in 2002 and 2004.